cdibbs/linq2ldap/readme.md

 # Linq2Ldap

 This project centers around the ability to transpile C# Linq Expressions into RFC 1960 LDAP filter strings.
-It intends to facilitate using the Repository and Specification patterns with LDAP for easier integrations.
+It facilitates using the Repository and Specification patterns with LDAP.

 If you only want to use the filter transpiler, you can do this: